 - Have the right to work in England, meet Education and Skills Funding Agency residency status requirements, spend at least 50% of their working hours in England and be directly employed in a job role that will enable the requirements of the apprenticeship to be achieved. - Have GCSE Grade 4 (or C) or above in Mathematics, or an equivalent qualification.
-For further information on equivalent qualifications please contact: admissions@ucem.ac.uk

-Applicants for the apprenticeship programme may also evidence that maths and English skills at Level 2 exist via initial and diagnostic assessment.
-Applicants that do not have accepted current or prior equivalent Level 2 maths and English qualifications on entry will be required to achieve these as part of the apprenticeship.
-These qualifications will need to be fully funded by the employer.
+For further information on equivalent qualifications please contact admissions@ucem.ac.uk.
+Applicants for the apprenticeship programme that do not have accepted current or prior equivalent Level 2 maths and English qualifications on entry will be required to achieve these as part of the apprenticeship.